How to Teach Grammar to ELL Students: 15 Practical Activities That Actually Work

 Multilingual learners don't have that foundation yet.
 They're building it in real time, often while learning content in a second language and navigating a new culture.
 That changes what good grammar teaching looks like.

 Noticing comes before producing.
 Before students can use a grammar pattern correctly, they need to notice it in input over and over.
-Activities where students hunt for, sort, or highlight target structures build the mental "shape" of the pattern before being asked to produce it.
+That's why activities where students hunt for, sort, or highlight target structures are so powerful.
+They build the mental "shape" of the pattern before being asked to produce it.

 Repeated exposure beats one-shot teaching.
 A grammar point taught once and never revisited won't stick.
-Students need to meet the same structure across reading, listening, games, and their own writing many times before it becomes automatic.
+Students need to meet the same structure in different contexts — in reading, in listening, in games, in their own writing — many times before it becomes automatic.

 Meaningful communication is the engine.
 Grammar that's never used in real communication stays in the worksheet bin.
 The activities that work best are the ones where students need a structure to say something they actually want to say.

 Cognitive load is real.
 If a task asks students to think about vocabulary, content, and grammar all at once, grammar is the first thing to drop.
-Good activities lower the load with structure, sentence frames, visuals, or partners.
+Good activities lower the load by giving structure, sentence frames, visuals, or partners.

 15 Practical Grammar Activities for ELL Students